The suitability of marsh land for wild rice or any other other crop depends on water pH and soil conditions.

 Photo by Fotolia/jdwfoto

 Our family lives on several acres of “serpentine pine barrens” in a lovely rural area of southeastern Pennsylvania.
-The land is quite marshy at its lowest point, which adjoins a large pond, and our water is remarkably alkaline.
+The land is swampy at its lowest point, which adjoins a large pond, and our water is remarkably alkaline.
 We're thinking about growing wild rice there, but we've been unable to find a source of seeds and plants.
-How do you suggest that we use this land, keeping in mind our desire to work with the resources at hand, rather than alter the landscape?
+How do you suggest that we use our marsh land, keeping in mind our desire to work with the resources at hand, rather than alter the landscape?

 You might consider cage culture of fish in your pond, if the species it contains are desirable.
 This method of raising fish at high density has the advantages of easy feeding and harvesting.
-[EDITOR'S NOTE: For more information, consult the Fish and Wildlife Service and see the article Fish Farm With Cages.]
+[EDITOR'S NOTE: For more information, consult the Fish and Wildlife Service and see the article Farming Fish in Cages.]

 Your marsh is also potentially productive.
 Obtaining the highest yield from it depends on matching useful plants with their appropriate niches.
 For example, some species prefer the edge environment between the marsh and drier land, while others grow beneath the water or are rooted in the bottom mud with their tops emerging above the waterline.
 To help you estimate the feasibility of further expansion, I'd suggest that you grow trial plantings of the following crops: Japanese millet (Echinochloa crus-galli), duck-wheat (Fagopyrum tataricum), chufa or nut grass (Cyperus esculentus), sesbania (Sesbania macrocarpa), bushy pondweed (Najas flexilis), wild celery (Vallisneria spiralis), elodea (Anacharis canadensis), and watercress (Nasturtium officinale).

-— John Quinney, the research director at the New Alchemy Institute
+John Quinney is the research director at the New Alchemy Institute